Mei Lan: Naming

 Mei Lan was named at a naming ceremony held on December 15, 2006, following the Chinese tradition of naming panda cubs when they are about 100 days old.
-He received person of the year from Atlanta's The Sunday Paper on December 24, 2006.
-In so doing, he defeated Atlanta humans Michael Vick, Cynthia McKinney, Dallas Austin, Sonny Perdue, and Bernard Marcus.

-Mei Lan, which transliterates as "American Orchid" or "Beautiful Orchid", was submitted by WSB-TV, the Atlanta ABC affiliate.
+Mei Lan, which translates as "American orchid" or "beautiful orchid", was submitted by WSB-TV, the Atlanta ABC affiliate.
 The name was chosen from a public online poll on ajc.com after it won 22% of the votes.
 Many of the names in the poll contain the words "beautiful", "orchid", "peach" or "moon" that are often given to girls in China, because Mei Lan was originally identified as female.

 Repatriation

-Mei Lan, like other zoo-born giant pandas in the U.S., contractually belongs to China.
+Mei Lan, similar other zoo-born giant pandas in the United States, contractually belongs to China.
 He left for China on February 4, 2010, on the same flight as Tai Shan from the National Zoo in Washington D.C.
-His new home is at the Chengdu Panda Base, where both his parents were born.
+He currently resides at the Chengdu Panda Base, where both his parents were born.